 Photography: Marymount Manhattan Summer Camp

 This place is NY’s largest sports and event venue.
 The camps include soccer, hockey, gymnastics, figure skating and basketball.
 So there truly is something for every athlete here!
 What’s really cool is there is a bus service that will come within 3 blocks of your home, if you need any help with transportation for your child.
 The programs are for kids ages 5-13 and the camp offers both half and full day options.
-The camp runs June 26th-August 8th.
+The camp runs June-August.

 Photography: Aviator Sports Camp

 Starting out with the first overnight camp of the list, Camp Lokanda is a co-ed sleepaway camp located in the Catskills.
 You’ll find many sleepaway camps to choose from in the Catskills area, mostly because it’s close enough to a lot of the people in the tri-state area and there’s so much to do in nature there.
 What’s really cool about this place is that there are so many different activities your kids can do on a daily basis from go-karting to hockey to woodshop.
 This camp is all about creating a positive atmosphere and helping to nurture self-confidence, which I think is fantastic!
-Camp begins June 25th and runs through August 13th and you can choose how long to sign your child up for.
+Camp begins late June and runs through mid August and you can choose how long to sign your child up for.

 Photography: Camp Lokanda